 [END EXHIBIT]

 Control limits can also be calculated from the post-intervention period and projected back to the pre-intervention period (although this is seldom done).
 The interpretation is still the same.
 We are comparing the two periods.
 Because the results will radically differ, it is important to judiciously select the periods from which the control limits are calculated.
 The selection depends on the inherent variability in the pre- or post-intervention periods.
 Control limits should be calculated from the period with least variability.
 Typically, this is done by visually looking at the variability in the pre- and post-intervention data.
-Because some control chart techniques ignore outliers (e.g., the Tukey chart, discussed ), a visual review of variability could be misleading.
+Because some control chart techniques ignore outliers (e.g., the Tukey chart, discussed in chapter 9), a visual review of variability could be misleading.
 A more reasonable approach might be to calculate the control limits two different ways and choose the limits that have a smaller spread.
 This will produce control limits that are tighter and more likely to detect changes in underlying processes.

 Exhibit 6.7 shows the control limits derived from pre-intervention data.
 The control limits are shown as a solid red line.
 They are extended to the post-intervention period, shown as a dashed red line.
 When points fall outside the limit, we can conclude that, in these periods, the process had outcomes that were different from the pre-intervention pattern.

-[INSERT EXHIBIT; please convert to gray scale; make background transparent and everything else black, please]
+[INSERT EXHIBIT; please convert to gray scale; make background transparent and everything else black, please.
+Make upper line dashes, and to the right, make it smaller dashes.
+Make lower line dots, and on right, make them smaller dots.
+Make middle (blue) line solid black.
+Capitalize remove “of care” on y axis.]

 Exhibit 6.7 Control Limits Derived from the Pre-intervention Period